OAuth 2.0 security overview

 Advanced token validation (datastore security)

-For a OAuth2 access token, refresh token or authorize code to be valid, one requires both the key and the signature (formatted as <key>.<signature>).
-Only the signature is stored in the datastore (SQL), thus a compromised datastore won't allow an attacker to gain access to any valid authorize codes, access tokens, or refresh tokens.
+For an OAuth2 access token, refresh token or authorize code to be valid, one requires both the key and the signature (formatted as <key>.<signature>).
+Only the signature is stored in the data store (SQL), thus a compromised datastore won't allow an attacker to gain access to any valid authorize codes, access tokens, or refresh tokens.

-Hydra uses different cryptographic methods, this is an overview of all of them.
+Ory Hydra uses different cryptographic methods, and this is an overview of all of them.